 Figure 34 uses a 10 k Ω pull-up resistor for the TACH signal.
 This assumes that the TACH signal is an open-collector from the fan.
-In all cases, the TACH signal from the fan must be kept below 5 V maximum to prevent damaging the ADT7467.
-If in doubt as to whether the fan used has an open-collector or totem pole TACH output, use one of the input signal conditioning circuits shown in the Fan Speed Measurement section.
+In all cases, the TACH signal from the fan must be kept below 5 V maximum to prevent damaging the ADT7468.
+If in doubt as to whether the fan used has an open-collector or totem-pole TACH output, use one of the input signal conditioning circuits shown in the Fan Speed Measurement section.

 Figure 35 shows a fan drive circuit using an NPN transistor such as a general-purpose MMBT2222.
 While these devices are inexpensive, they tend to have much lower current handling capabilities and higher on resistance than MOSFETs.
 When choosing a transistor, care should be taken to ensure that it meets the fan's current requirements.
 Ensure that the base resistor is chosen such that the transistor is saturated when the fan is powered on.

 Because 4-wire fans are powered continuously, the fan speed is not switched on or off as with previous PWM driven/powered fans.
 This enables it to perform better than 3-wire fans, especially for high frequency applications.
-Figure 36 shows a typical drive circuit for 4-wire fans.